glangsto/gr-nsf/examples/README.md

 The Watch.conf is a configuration file for the Nsf*.grc blocks

 The Watch.not is a *Note File* describing the astronomical setup.
-This file also contains a spectrum observation, as the goal of the data header is to allow a complete re-observtion, based on the previous header values.
+This file also contains a spectrum observation, as the goal of the data header is to allow a complete re-observation, based on the previous header values.

 ### To use these blocks, without installing into the standard GRC path, use these commands: